 There is no suspect information for release at this time.

-Anyone who knows the identity of this suspect is asked to call Cpl.
-R. Martin at (302) 366-7100 x.
-3470 or email@example.com.
-Additional methods for providing information to Newark Police can be found on our tips page, where a reward may be available.
+Anyone with information about this incident is asked to call Det.
+T. Gerasimov at (302) 366-7100 x.
+3474 or firstname.lastname@example.org.
+Additional methods for providing information to Newark Police can be found on our tips page, where reward information may also be available.